 Australia's unique forests provide a sustainable resource base for the forestry sector.
-Australian, state and territory governments share an objective of an industry based on the sustainable management of forests to integrate environmental, commercial and community values and uses.
+Australian, state and territory governments share an objective of balancing the needs of industry with the sustainable management of forests by integrating environmental, commercial and community values and uses.

-Following on from the NFPS, Australia has spent more than fifteen years developing, implementing and reviewing Regional Forest Agreements (RFAs) which aim to achieve a balance between conservation and production in native forests, and provide security for the industry.
+Following on from the NFPS, Australia has developed, implemented and reviewed Regional Forest Agreements (RFAs) to achieve a balance between conservation and production in native forests, and provide security for the industry.

-With a strong policy framework in place, government and industry continue to address issues affecting the viability and sustainability of Australia's forest industries.
-The industry contributes over $22 billion of economic turnover each year and employs over 66 000 people.
+With a strong policy framework in place, government and industry continue to address issues affecting the profitability and sustainability of Australia's forest industries.
+The industry contributes over $23.7 billion of economic turnover each year and employs over 67,000 people.

-Statistical information on Australia’s forests and forest industry is published by ABARES in the five-yearly State of the Forests Reports and in Australian Forest and Wood Products Statistics which is published twice each year.
+Further information on Australia’s forests and forest industry is published by ABARES in the State of the Forests Reports and at Australian Forest and Wood Products Australia.